Erhesvara/Word-Counter/README.md

 This project demonstrates a counting of words using the python console interaction.

 Feature:
-* Display the count of words of user
+* Counts the number of words entered by the user
-* Display word count of a sentence
+* Determines the word count of a given sentence

 ### Built With
 * Python and Pycharm